JuliaMath/GSL.jl/README.md

 ```julia
     @sf_test(sf, args...)
 ```
 > Macro to help test equality of a function and its error-propagating variant.
-Requires `Base.Test`.
+Requires `Test`.
 > Example:

 ```julia